EriconT/watch-fund-tracker/README.md

 ## 🤖 Acknowledgements

-The code, styling, and logic for this application were built with the assistance of Google's Gemini.
+The code, styling, logic, and iOS icon for this application were built with the assistance of Google's Gemini.